Never Too Busy to Read: My Year of Books, 2025

 Fiction and Truth

-I started reading Pasty, a novel by Nicole Dennis-Benn, for a book club I have just joined.
+I started reading Patsy, a novel by Nicole Dennis-Benn, for a book club I have just joined.
 As I read and floated into the book on the soft clarity of the writing, I tried to understand the title character, who in the very early pages of the book abandoned her five-year-old daughter Tru in Jamaica to move to the United States.
 Patsy wasn’t rich in Jamaica and she lived in a depressed, struggling town; but she had a decent secretarial job and a family, food on her table, and a lovely and smart little girl.
 Unlike so many immigrants who leave their homes to better the lives of their families, Patsy was not going to America to make a better life for her daughter.
 She was going for her own selfish reasons; she was leaving her daughter to be with her best childhood friend.
 When Patsy left Jamaica, she lied to her daughter in her sweet little face that she was coming home.
 Patsy boarded a a plane to New York, leaving her daughter to live with a father she barely knew, and she had no intention of ever returning to retrieve her.

 My tolerance for Patsy decreased as I turned every page, the prose quickly incapable of overcoming the pain the narrative delivered to my heart.
 In the early pages, as Patsy settled in with her friend’s family in New York, while she learned how to navigate her new city, and when she applied for jobs as a nanny, Patsy gave me no reason to understand her.
 She offered no righteous explanation for the abandonment of her daughter.
 She was shallow and cruel, and I did not wish to know her.